 a surface image receiving component for receiving multiple surface images of a first resolution of a surface area in the form of digital images having a surface image sensor measurement (DN) of an intensity value of radiation in a given wavelength band reflected from the surface for each pixel of the images;

-a reference image receiving component for providing a reference image of a second resolution of a corresponding surface area to the surface area of the multiple surface images, wherein the reference image has surface reflectance (ρt) for each pixel of the reference image corrected for atmospheric and bidirectional reflectance distribution function effects for an equivalent wavelength band to the given wavelength band of the multiple surface images; and
+a reference image receiving component for providing a reference image of a second resolution of a corresponding surface area to the surface area of the multiple surface images, wherein the reference image has surface reflectance (ρt) for each pixel of the reference image for an equivalent wavelength band to the given wavelength band of the multiple surface images; and

 a modelling component for modelling a functional relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance (ρt) for pixels of the reference image to provide an estimated surface reflectance for each pixel of the surface images.

 The modelling component may use a spatially varying local linear model to approximate a relationship between the surface reflectance of the reference image and the surface image sensor measurements of the surface images.
 The modelling component may use a linear relationship in which a surface image sensor measurement (DN) is equal to a first parameter (M) multiplied by surface reflectance (ρt) for each pixel of the reference image plus an optional second parameter (C).
+The parameters may be spatially varying parameters estimated from the pixel values of the surface and reference images.
 In other embodiments, a non-linear model may be used.

 The system may include: